penguinite/onbox/contrib/README.md

 Copyright: © Your Name <your@email.example> Current Year
 ```

-Your work here will also be licensed either under the CC-BY-SA 4.0 International license or the GPL (version 3 or later) depending on if it is source code or not.
+Your work here will also be licensed either under the CC-BY 4.0 International license or the GPL (version 3 or later) depending on if it is source code or not.
 (GPL if code, CC if not), you can optionally choose to supply a License with an SPDX license identifier like so:

 ```
 Path: /path/to/your/stuff